eduvpn/documentation/app/README.md

 The "OpenVPN for Android" application from Arne Schwabe SHOULD be used.
 This is free software and can be integrated directly in the eduvpn app.
 This is documented in the source repository of OpenVPN for Android.
+It may be possible to use the OpenVPN for Android API, but this may be a problem when the user will still need to install the OpenVPN for Android application separately.

 The application MUST be built from source using only free software components and tools.